linhkhoi1309/SkyHopper/README.md

 #### This game is served for ***educational purposes*** only.
 Please contact to *linhkhoiluong@gmail.com* before using it as references.
 ---

+### Description
+A fast-paced vertical arcade game where you control a bouncing ball by tapping the screen.
+Each tap propels the ball upward as you navigate through a series of challenging obstacles.
+Time your taps carefully to avoid hazards and reach the top.
 ### Techniques used

 - Version Control (Git)